David E. Dukes

 Mikee Johnson is President of US Brick.
 Previously he served as Vice President of Koppers Utility and Industrial Products.
 A member of the Young Presidents’ Organization, he chairs The Original Six Foundation and the State Workforce Investment Board and is past chair of the South Carolina Chamber of Commerce.
 He is Scoutmaster of Troop 45 and a member of the South Carolina Commission on Clean Energy.
 A resident of Orangeburg, Mikee received an M.F.B.A. from Kennesaw State University, an M.B.A. from the University of South Carolina and a B.A. in English and Political Science from Furman University.

 Faith L. Polkey

-Faith L. Polkey is Chief of Pediatrics at Beaufort-Jasper-Hampton Comprehensive Health Services, Inc. and Regional Director of Medical Education with AT Still University School of Osteopathic Medicine in Arizona – South Carolina campus.
-She is a trustee with Beaufort Memorial Hospital and also is on the board of the Lowcountry Health Education Center.
-She is a former member of the Task Force to Redefine the Definition of Underrepresented Minority by the Association of American Medical Colleges.
+Faith L. Polkey is Chief Clinical Officer at Beaufort Jasper Hampton Comprehensive Health Services, Inc. (BJHCHS) and Regional Director of Medical Education with AT Still University School of Osteopathic Medicine in Arizona – South Carolina campus.
+She is a trustee with Beaufort Memorial Hospital (BMH) and Co-Chair of the Health Professions Education in Health Centers Task Force for the National Association of Community Health Centers.
+She is the former Chief of Pediatrics at BJHCHS and Chair of Pediatrics at BMH.
 Faith received an M.P.H from the University of North Carolina School of Public Health, an M.D. from Johns Hopkins University and a B.S. in Biology from the South Carolina Honors College at the University of South Carolina.
 She lives in Beaufort.